Showing posts with label nigger. Show all posts

 And no distinction in this respect was made between the free Negro or mulatto and the slave, but this stigma, of the deepest degradation, was fixed upon the whole race."

-“And no distinction in this respect was made between the free Negro or mulatto and the slave,” really?
-The idea that Chief Justice Taney's America, would be cashing any kind of checks presented to it by Negroes was just that, a dream.
-History has proved the only way you succeed in America, is with a really excellent cadre of lawyers.
-The N.A.A.C.P. had some of the best in the world, but Dr. King had a better plan — president Johnson’s solution.
+“And no distinction in this respect was made between the free Negro or mulatto and the slave.”
+The idea that Chief Justice Taney's America would be cashing any checks presented to it by Negroes, was just that, a dream.
+History has proved that the only way you succeed in America is with a really excellent cadre of lawyers.
+The N.A.A.C.P. had some of the best in the world, but Dr. King had a better plan—President Johnson’s solution.

-The whole sordid mess has always reeked of capitulation, back room deals, and outright betrayal to screw a people out of their right to seek legal redress, for thousands of civil rights violations over a one hundred year period.
-And one must completely disregard the notion of reparations for slavery, especially since the United States wasn’t actually breaking any laws — slavery was legal in most of the world.
-But the creation of laws, designed to impede the Constitutional rights of a certain class of American citizen, is another matter indeed.
-Remember, the 14th Amendment specifically defined a citizen as “a person born,” which unlike the original document included Negroes.
-And all citizens have the right to seek legal and monetary redress, which is what Thurgood Marshall was referring to when he referenced Chief Justice Roger B. Taney.
+The whole sordid mess has always reeked of capitulation, back-room deals, and outright betrayal to screw a people out of their right to seek legal redress, for thousands of civil rights violations over a one-hundred-year period.
+And one must completely disregard the notion of reparations for slavery, especially since the United States wasn’t actually breaking any laws—slavery was legal in most of the world and still is.
+But the creation of laws designed to impede the Constitutional rights of a particular class of American citizens is another matter indeed.
+Remember, the 14th Amendment specifically defined a citizen as “a person born,” which, unlike the original document, included Negroes.
+And all citizens have the right to seek legal and monetary redress, as Thurgood Marshall referenced when he mentioned Chief Justice Roger B. Taney.

 Today, we actually call Dr. King a hero for undermining one of the greatest victories the Negro had on this soil, since the Emancipation Proclamation.
 A few years later, the angry, racist ideology of Blackness sprang from a collective frustration that turned into burning anger over seeing one dream after another fade away, like smoke in the rain.

-Oh, and while we’re speaking of the violence in Chicago, dreams fading like smoke in the rain, illegals supplanting the once favored low income, low-class, slave-class Blacks, and getting played by so-called Black leaders — welcome to Obama’s great new America, and getting played once again!
+And while we’re speaking of dreams fading like smoke in the rain, welcome to Obama’s great new America, and getting played once again!